The Biggest Design Mistakes We See During Remodels

 These are the kinds of details that quietly shape how a home feels.

-Within every project, there are hundreds of moments where materials, finishes, and architectural elements all intersect.
+Within every project, there are hundreds of moments where multiple finishes intersect.
 If those transitions aren’t thought through ahead of time, the home can start to feel disjointed pretty quickly.

 A big part of our role is thinking through those in-between moments before construction happens, then working closely with the contractor to make sure everything comes together in a way that feels intentional, cohesive, and well executed.